seankross/nosh/README.md

 ```

 Your Notion integration is only aware of the pages and databases that you
 explicitly give it access to.

+- To grant your integration access to **User Capabilities**, navigate to the **Capabilities** page (located below **Secrets**) and select "Read user information including email addresses" within the "User capabilities" subsection.
-To give your integration access to a page or
+- To give your integration access to a page or
 database, go to that page or database, select the three dot icon in the
 upper-right, click **Add connections**, then find the name of your Notion
 integration and click on it.
 Your integration (and R) is now able to access
 that page or database.

 Nosh has three main functions: